Skip to content

 For most people, Gmail or Apple Mail work perfectly fine—stick with defaults.
 Superhuman is worth it for email-heavy professionals who value speed and keyboard efficiency.
 Spark offers solid team features for free.
 Outlook is essential for Microsoft 365 shops.
 Don't pay for an email client unless email is genuinely a bottleneck.

 Email clients have become surprisingly controversial.
-Some swear by premium tools like Superhuman, claiming they've revolutionized their workflow.
+Some swear by premium tools like Superhuman, claiming it transformed their workflow.
 Others rightfully point out that the default Gmail or Apple Mail handles 99% of needs.
 The truth is somewhere in between—for heavy email users, a better client genuinely saves hours.
 For casual users, it's unnecessary complexity.
 Know which camp you're in before shopping.

 What Are Email Clients?